Sossusvlei, Quiver Tree Forest, Kolmanskop, and More

 July 23–25, 2023: The morning journey takes us into the scenic countryside of Etosha National Park, passing small towns and communities along the way.
 Our luxury camp is our base for the three days, and we will embark on photo safaris each morning and evening with guided game drives through Etosha.
 The Park consists of grassland, woodland and savannah.
 Game-viewing centers on the numerous springs and waterholes where several different species can often be seen at one time.
 The Park boasts some 114 mammal and over 340 bird species.
 Wildlife that one might see includes elephant, lion, giraffe, blue wildebeest, eland, kudu, gemsbok (Oryx), zebra, rhino, cheetah, leopard, hyena, honey badger and warthog, as well as the endemic black faced impala.The camp has an active floodlit waterhole for photography and wildlife viewing through the night.
 We can expect to see lions, zebras, elephants, rhinos, giraffes, cheetahs, and much more wildlife.
 Etosha is a world-class African wildlife destination.

 July 27, 2023: After a sunrise shoot and breakfast, we drive further to Walvis Bay.
 Walvis Bay is the main harbor town in Namibia and is visited by many fishing boats, cargo vessels, and an increasing number of passenger cruise liners.
-The main attraction here is photographing the many thousands of flamingos that call the area home.
+The main attraction here is photographing Pelicans, seabirds and the thousands of flamingos that call the area home.
 Overnight at hotel in Walvis Bay.

 July 28–30, 2023: We will drive into the Namib Desert, through the spectacular scenery of the Tiras Mountain Conservancy and the NamibRand Nature Reserve, before reaching our camp in Namib Naukluft National Park.
 Our drive is approximately 5–6 hours with photo stops along the way.
 For the next three days, we will explore and photograph the remarkable Namib Desert.
 This most frequently visited section of the massive 50,000km² Namib Naukluft National Park has become known as Sossusvlei, and is famous for its towering apricot coloured sand dunes which can be penetrated by following the Tsauchab River valley.
 Sossusvlei itself is actually a clay pan set amidst these star shaped dunes which stand up to 300 meters above the surrounding plains, ranking them among the tallest dunes on earth.
 Our lodge affords a prime location within the boundaries of the Namib Naukluft National Park and the largest sand dunes in the world.
 Namib Naukluft National Park is also the home of Deadvlei and the dancing dead camel thorn trees.